zama-ai/tfhe-rs/tfhe/docs/getting_started/installation.md

 | Windows   | `x86_64`         | Unsupported      |

 {% hint style="info" %}
-Users who have ARM devices can use `TFHE.rs` by compiling using the `nightly` toolchain.
+Users who have ARM devices can use `TFHE-rs` by compiling using the `nightly` toolchain.
+{% endhint %}

+### Using TFHE-rs with nightly toolchain

 First, install the needed Rust toolchain: